arcosoph/nanowakeword/README.md

 ## Acknowledgements

 * This project stands on the shoulders of giants.
 It was initially inspired by the architecture and concepts of the `OpenWakeWord` project.
-* The powerful synthetic data generation capabilities are powered by the incredible rhasspy-built Piper TTS `piper-master` project.